Iowa State Cyclones: Volleyball

+Wrestling

+On April 16, 2026, Iowa State announced it would add women's wrestling in the 2027–28 school year.
+At the time of announcement, only six of the 112 then-current NCAA programs in that sport were sponsored by Division I members, with one of those six being in-state rival Iowa (with two other D-I members, Mercyhurst and Kent State, having announced they would also launch women's wrestling, respectively in 2026–27 and 2027–28).
+At the same time, 14 other Iowa schools, both in lower NCAA divisions and the NAIA, sponsored varsity women's wrestling.

 Former varsity sports

 Baseball

 Iowa State fielded baseball as an official sports team from 1892 until the conclusion of the 2000–2001 season.
 Iowa State discontinued baseball due to budget constraints, but it remains as a club sport.
 Iowa State had a 1,346–1,412–17 all-time record including a 7–6 NCAA tournament record and two appearances in the College World Series.
-Following the discontinuation of baseball, Iowa State is one of only two Big 12 schools (Colorado) and one of only four Power 5 schools that do not sponsor the sport, the other two being Syracuse and Wisconsin.
+Following the discontinuation of baseball, Iowa State is one of only two Big 12 schools (Colorado) and one of only four Power Four schools that do not sponsor the sport, the other two being Syracuse and Wisconsin.

+Gymnastics

+The Iowa State women's gymnastics team competed in the Big 12 Conference of NCAA Division I athletics.
+Jay Ronayne was in his 10th season as ISU's head women's gymnastics coach.
+Coach Ronayne's record was 68–120–5 and ISU's all-time record is 518–594–7.

+They had four conference championships as well as 30 individual conference championships since they first formed a women's gymnastics team in 1977.
+They have competed in the NCAA tournament as a team eight times including one appearance in the Super Six in 2006 in addition to having 14 individual qualifiers.

+The gymnastics team hosted their home meets at Hilton Coliseum.
+The team practiced at the Amy and Dennis Pyle Family Gymnastics Facility.
+It was announced in March 2026 that the sport was discontinued.

 Other sports

 Iowa State has dropped the following sports: